Education is the core of the Land Alliance’s mission.

 - The Walks in the Woods program, which began in 2007, is designed to connect more people with nature while educating them about the importance of protecting and maintaining these natural habitats, which provide shelter and food for a variety of animal and plant species.
 Lead by expert volunteers, attendees have the opportunity to take a leisurely stroll at a local nature preserve or park to explore the natural habitats.
 (Click here to view our 2015 Walks in the Woods schedule)

-Our Water Education Programming, which will begin fall 2014, will further educate students about Long Island’s water – namely, the sole source aquifer that provides our drinking water and the streams, wetlands, bays and Sound that make Long Island such a desirable place to live.
+- Our Water Education Programming in Local Schools, which began fall of 2014, will further educate students about Long Island’s water – namely, the sole source aquifer that provides our drinking water and the streams, wetlands, bays and Sound that make Long Island such a desirable place to live.
 The program will use interactive lessons to demonstrate the connection between protecting land and water and engage students in their stewardship.

-Special lectures, documentaries, presentations or panels are designed to educate the public about topics relevant to Long Island’s lands, waters and natural habitats.
-Here is a sampling of activities which have taken place.
+- Special lectures, events, documentaries and presentations or panels are designed to educate the public about topics relevant to Long Island’s lands, waters, local food source and natural habitats.
+Here is a sampling of activities:

 - 2015 Long Island Food Conference, April 25, 2015.
 (Read more)

 - Water Quality Symposium for Elected Officials, October 7, 2014 (Read more)

 - Water Blue, Green Solutions documentary, August 27, 2014